-Unit 3: How can chemical processes be designed to optimise efficiency?
+Unit 3: How can design and innovation help to optimise chemical processes?

 The global demand for energy and materials is increasing with world population growth.
-In this unit students explore energy options and the chemical production of materials with reference to efficiencies, renewability and the their impact minimisation of environment.
+In this unit students explore energy options and the chemical production of materials with reference to efficiencies, renewability and the minimisation of their impact on the environment.
 Students compare and evaluate different chemical energy resources.
 They investigate the combustion of fuels, including the energy transformations involved and the use of stoichiometry to calculate the amounts of reactants and products involved in the reactions.

-Unit 4: How are organic compounds categorised, analysed and used?
+Unit 4: How are carbon-based compounds designed for purpose?

 The carbon atom has unique characteristics that explain the diversity and number of organic compounds that not only constitute living tissues but are also found in the fuels, foods, medicines and many of the materials we use in everyday life.
-In this unit, students investigate the structural features, bonding, typical reactions and uses of the major families of organic compounds including those found in food.
-Students study the ways in which organic structures are represented and named.
+In this unit, students investigate the structural features, bonding, typical reactions and uses of the major families of organic compounds including considering how green chemistry principles are applied in the production of synthetic compounds.
+Students study the ways in which organic structures are represented, named, metabolised and analysed.

-- Units 1 and 2 School-assessed coursework - Units 3 and 4 School-assessed coursework 40% End-of-year examination 60%
+- Units 1 and 2 School-assessed Coursework

+- Units 3 and 4 School-assessed coursework 40%

+- End-of-year examination 60%